It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

 To get psyched for a big presentation?

-“Whatever it Takes” by Imagine Dragons.
+“Whatever It Takes” by Imagine Dragons

 To mellow out at the end of the day?

 White noise from a sound machine.
-I have this on when I put my daughter to bed but it works wonders for adults too!
-It should be on every play list.
+I have this on when I put my daughter to bed, but it works wonders for adults, too.
+It should be on every playlist.

 A free five minutes?

-Make another coffee (Note to self: I need to cut back on this) & check phone.
+Make another coffee (Note to self: I need to cut back on this) and check phone.
 (Also working to cut back on this).

 A free hour?

-Hug my daughter Wonder or FaceTime her if I’m traveling or at work.
-And I would breathe, feel alive and grateful.
+Hug my daughter, Wonder, or FaceTime her if I’m traveling or at work.
+And I would breathe, feel alive, and grateful.
 And move!
-The first several years as an entrepreneur, I would work a 20 hour day and feel accomplished but then realize I didn’t physically move my body all day.
-Now, I’m intentional about walking, breathing, feeling grateful and feeling alive!
+The first several years as an entrepreneur, I would work a 20-hour day and feel accomplished but then realize I didn’t physically move my body all day.
+Now, I’m intentional about walking, breathing, feeling grateful, and feeling alive.

 A whole free day?

-I spent 10 years working 100 plus hour weeks starting It Cosmetics in my living room and building it to a billion dollar brand, all while doing 200 plus live shows on QVC each year, and for so long was feeling so burnt out.
+I spent 10 years working 100-plus-hour weeks starting It Cosmetics in my living room and building it to a billion-dollar brand, all while doing 200-plus live shows on QVC each year, and for so long was feeling so burned out.
 These past few months have been the first time where I’m feeling fully present and restored.
-And I’m creating and writing and dreaming non-stop again.
+And I’m creating and writing and dreaming nonstop again.
 So in a full free day, I would do that.
 I would start the day with the prayer and intention to be of service that is significant to others.
 And then would see what happens.

 You’re in the middle of work and need a quick burst of energy?

-Macadamia Nuts & Lily’s No-Sugar Chocolate Chips.
+Macadamia nuts and Lily’s No-Sugar Chocolate Chips.

 When you need a quick takeout lunch?